Home > Bankruptcy >

 - A fresh start.
 Most debtors who file for bankruptcy have no viable way to repay their debt.
 Filing for bankruptcy allows you to discharge most of your unsecured debts, thus giving you a clean slate to rebuild your finances.

 - Immediate relief.
 Upon filing for bankruptcy, the court issues an automatic stay, which stops creditors from making further collection attempts on your debts.
-This will give you much-needed relief from having to deal with overbearing creditors.
+The stay gives filers much-needed relief from having to deal with overbearing creditors.

 Cons of Bankruptcy

-- You will experience long-term credit damage.
-Filing for bankruptcy is one of the most damaging events on your credit.
-After all, it shows that you can’t honor your obligations.
-This record stays on your credit report for seven years (Chapter 13) to 10 years (Chapter 7), which might make it difficult to get credit in the future.
+- Long-term credit damage.
+Filing for bankruptcy is one of the most damaging events that can befall your credit.
+Plainly put, it shows that you cannot honor your obligations.
+This failure remains on your credit report from seven years (Chapter 13) to 10 years (Chapter 7), which might make it difficult to get credit in the future.

-- You will damage your financial reputation.
+- Damage to your financial reputation.
 Bankruptcy filings are public records, which can affect your personal and professional reputation, including your ability to get certain jobs or even rent some apartments.
+Moreover, credit-rebuilding services (some of them shady) will contact you by using the public record of your bankruptcy.

-- You could lose assets.
-While bankruptcy protects exempt assets like your house and personal effects, Chapter 7 requires that all non-exempt assets be sold to repay the creditors.
-In Chapter 13, although you get to keep your assets, the value of non-exempt and luxury assets is used to negotiate a repayment plan.
+- Loss of assets.
+While bankruptcy protects exempt assets such as your house and personal effects, Chapter 7 requires all nonexempt assets be sold to repay creditors.
+In Chapter 13, although you get to keep your assets, the value of nonexempt and luxury assets is used to negotiate a repayment plan.

 - Eligibility is limited.
 To qualify for bankruptcy, you need to pass a means test.
 Not everyone can discharge their debt under bankruptcy.

-- There is limited availability.
-You can only file for bankruptcy once every eight years under Chapter 7 and two years under Chapter 13.
+- Limited availability.
+You can file for bankruptcy only once every eight years under Chapter 7 and two years under Chapter 13.

 - Not all debts are dischargeable.
-You cannot discharge certain debts, such as student loans, child support, and recent taxes under bankruptcy.
+Under bankruptcy, certain debts stick, including student loans, child support, and recent taxes.

-- It is expensive.
-Filing for bankruptcy requires you to hire an attorney and pay court fees upfront which can be very.
+- Bankruptcy can be expensive.
+Filing for bankruptcy almost certainly requires hiring an attorney and paying court fees upfront, which can be pricey.

 Key Differences Between Debt Relief and Bankruptcy